 These buyers are happy with their brand, but mainly stick with it because of barriers that make a change less attractive.
 Those barriers can include the time required to switch, monetary costs, or feeling that a change requires making quality concessions.
 But if those barriers are met, the buyer might switch—like at the previous level, they are not necessarily passionate about the brand they buy.

 This level is the transition point at which the buyer is passionate about the brand, a true brand enthusiast.
 Their affinity for the brand is based primarily in emotion—in fact, that means in a lot of cases a buyer at this level of the pyramid can’t clearly articulate why they like the brand so much.
+They just do.

 Engage authentically with customers and make customer service your foundation

-Customers want to know that they’re heard when they speak with your brand, whether they come to you with criticism, praise, or something else altogether.
+Customers want to know that they’re heard when they speak with your brand, whether they come to you with criticism, praise, or something in between.
 But they also want to know that any interaction they have with your brand is authentic—that is, that your brand representatives actually care about what they have to say, and aren’t simply engaging for the sake of avoiding a public relations snafu.

 Whether it’s social media or a phone call or something else altogether, make sure your representatives act with care, engage, and do whatever they can to help even if a customer is rude or upset.
 They won’t forget.
 Which means helping someone when they’re low is an amazing way to turn a confrontational buyer into a loyal buyer...while failing to do so could send them running to your competition.